 In each of the recently published studies that contained some level of allele-specific analysis, only one type of functional genomic assay was performed.
 A logical question is how these allele-specific events are coupled between assays.
 At first glance we expect significant coordination between binding of different transcription factors and expression of target genes.
 This has been previously been studied in a more limited fashion using array based technologies (Maynard et al. 2008).
 Here we address this question by analyzing a number of different functional genomic datasets using a pipeline that we have developed, AlleleSeq, for determining sites showing allele-specific behavior.
-For the first time we analyze allele-specific behavior for both transcription data using a very deeply sequenced RNA-Seq dataset (~160 million mapped reads) as well as matching deeply sequenced ChIP-Seq datasets (~30 - ~60 million mapped reads) for a number of different transcription factors (cFos, cMyc, JunD, Max, NfκB) as well as polymerases (RNA Polymerase II and Polymerase III).
-These experiments were generated for the cell lymphoblastoid cell line GM12878, which has also been deeply sequenced together with both parents (as a trio) as part of the pilot II phase of the 1000 genomes project (The 1000 Genomes Consortium 2010).
+For the first time we analyze allele-specific behavior for both transcription data using a very deeply sequenced RNA-Seq dataset (~160 million mapped reads) as well as matching deeply sequenced ChIP-Seq datasets (~30 - ~60 million mapped reads) for a number of different transcription factors (cFos, cMyc, JunD, Max, NfκB, CTCF) as well as polymerases (RNA Polymerase II and Polymerase III).
+These experiments were generated for the lymphoblastoid cell line GM12878, which has also been deeply sequenced together with both parents (as a trio) as part of the pilot II phase of the 1000 genomes project (The 1000 Genomes Consortium 2010).
 Thus, for these datasets we have a complete set of heterozygous variants (SNPs, indels, and structural variations (SVs)) for the individual NA12878, which can mostly be phased into maternal and paternal variants by comparing against the parents sequences.
 This is important for assessing the genome-wide amount of allele-specific behavior, which is severely limited by the number of identified heterozygous SNPs available (for instance Montgomery et al. (2010) and Pickrell et al. (2010) used HapMap III SNP calls which are approximately 10 fold fewer than those available from pilot II of the 1000 genomes project).
 Allele-specific behavior is presumably occurring also in regions devoid of heterozygous SNPs, where we cannot distinguish between the alleles.
-When assessing the correlation of allele-specific behavior between transcription factor binding and expression, 10 fold fewer heterozygous SNPs would only allow for 100 fold fewer comparisons between ASB and ASE SNPs to be made.
+When assessing the number of comparisons of allele-specific behavior between transcription factor binding and expression, 10 fold fewer total number of heterozygous SNPs would only allow for approximately 100 fold fewer comparisons between ASB and ASE SNPs to be made.